GabHoo/Challenging-SRL/README.md

 The notebooks contain the code for generating and testing the models on the test set.

 Every cell is a test and shall be run for the model of interests.
-Results are autmatically saved in the file _results_$model_$task.json_
+Results are autmatically saved in the file results+[model]+[task].json
-_